-While the total number of tickets issued for traffic violations has been fairly consistent over the five-year period, 2012-2016, data-driven analyses of crashes have been conducted to identify priority areas requiring a greater enforcement emphasis.
-Local police agencies applying for grant funding are also required to use a data-driven approach to identify their enforcement priorities.
-For example, while the number of fatalities in speed-related crashes decreased in 2016, speed-related fatal crashes have consistently accounted for 28%-29% of all fatal crashes and speed-related injury crashes consistently account for 11% of all crashes involving personal injury.
+While the level of enforcement, as measured by the number of tickets issued for traffic violations, has been maintained at a fairly consistent level and even showed a 4% increase in 2017, it is critical to conduct in-depth crash analyses on both the state and local levels to determine if traffic safety priorities are being adequately addressed and where additional enforcement efforts may be warranted.
+For example, while there has been improvement in the 5-year average number of fatalities in speed-related crashes, speed-related fatal crashes continue to account for 28%-29% of all fatal crashes, and speed-related injury crashes consistently account for 11% of all crashes involving personal injury.
 These crash analyses support the continued need for more speed enforcement.
 Crash and ticket analyses by geographic region also guide the deployment of resources to the areas of the state where the need for additional enforcement is greater.